 Sardinia is a hot favourite with holidaymakers this year, thanks to its beautiful emerald coast, sizzling temperatures and delicious Italian food.

-But paradise comes at a price: accommodation has sky-rocketed over the last 12 months, largely down to the sudden increase in celebrity visitors.
-Last year, Geri Halliwell and footy hunk Cristiano Ronaldo arrived on the island to get a piece of the action.
+But paradise comes at a price: accommodation has sky-rocketed over the last few years, largely down to the steady increase in celebrity visitors.

 Fortunately, you don’t need to have a star’s bank balance to experience a slice of this idyllic little place.
 I’ve found a little gem – and this is the perfect time of year to go.